 Fecal contamination of the environment poses a potential public health risk and contributes to increased water treatment costs.
-Although some indices may be able to target potential contamination sources, the origin of the contamination is often hard to pin down.
-This makes it a challenge to come up with detection tools to use in protecting and restoring contaminated water bodies and to access objective data in the event of water quality disputes.
+Although some indices may be able to target potential contamination sources, the origin of the contamination is often hard to pin down and makes it difficult to apply strategies to improve water quality.
 This project will develop a procedure that relies on genetic markers to identify the animal species responsible for fecal contamination.
-By identifying contamination sources, we will be able to formulate recommendations, along with a specific and effective regulatory framework.
-In addition, this information will be available to inspectors as scientific evidence in legal proceedings.
+The procedure will also take into account both wildlife and livestock animal as well as human sources of contamination.

 From 2019 to 2023

 The procedure will be used to identify the animal species that contribute to waterway contamination.

 Ministère de l'Environnement et de la Lutte contre les changements climatiques

 Symposium entitled "Innovations to Tackle Livestock Production Challenges" and production of informational material.

 Project to limit the spread of disease and improve biosecurity protocols on farms through improved understanding of emissions and alternate spreading techniques.